Same-sex marriage in Mexico City: Same-sex marriage

 On 21 December 2009, the Assembly approved the legalization of same-sex marriage in a 39–20 vote.
 Head of Government Marcelo Ebrard had been expected to sign the bill.
-The legislation changed the definition of marriage in the city's Civil Code from "a free union between a man and a woman" to "a free union between two people".
+The legislation changed the definition of marriage in the Civil Code from "a free union between a man and a woman" to "a free union between two people".
+Article 146 of the Civil Code reads: Marriage is the free union between two people to establish a common life, in which both provide one another with respect, equality, and mutual support.
 The law was written to allow same-sex couples to adopt children, apply for bank loans, inherit wealth and be included in the insurance policies of their spouse, among other rights they were previously denied under the civil union law.
 PAN vowed to challenge the law in the courts.

-On 29 December 2009, Ebrard signed the bill into law and it became effective on March 4, 2010.
-On August 5, the Supreme Court voted 9–2 to uphold the constitutionality of Mexico City's same-sex marriage law.
-On August 10, 2010, the Supreme Court ruled that same-sex marriages performed in Mexico City must be recognized throughout the country.
+On 29 December 2009, Ebrard signed the bill into law, and it became effective on 4 March 2010.
+The first same-sex marriages were performed for five couples on 11 March at the administrative buildings in Cuauhtémoc.
+On 5 August 2010, the Supreme Court of Justice of the Nation voted 9–2 to uphold the constitutionality of Mexico City's same-sex marriage law.
+Five days later, it ruled that same-sex marriages performed in Mexico City must be recognized throughout the country.

 On 11 December 2016, the Constituent Assembly of Mexico City, a body formed to create a constitution for Mexico City, voted 9–7 to include the right to same-sex marriage in the draft text.
-In early January 2017, the Constituent Assembly voted in its plenary session 68–11 to fully enshrine same-sex marriage in the Mexico City Constitution.
-Article 11(H)(2) reads: "Equal rights are recognized for families formed by same-sex couples, with or without children, who are under the figure of civil marriage, concubinage or some other civil union."
+In early January 2017, the Constituent Assembly voted 68–11 in plenary to enshrine same-sex marriage in the Mexico City Constitution.
+Article 11(H)(2) of the Constitution reads: